MargaretLangley/letting/README.md

 [![Build Status](https://travis-ci.org/BCS-io/letting.png)](https://travis-ci.org/BCS-io/letting)
 [![Coverage Status](https://coveralls.io/repos/BCS-io/letting/badge.png)](https://coveralls.io/r/BCS-io/letting)

-Program for handling the accounts of a letting agency company in particular to print letters for people with unpaid charges.

-Handles a number of properties with ground rents and other charges.
+This is an application for handling the accounts of a letting agency company in particular to print letters for people with unpaid charges.
+It handles a number of properties with ground rents, services, and other charges.

 This document covers the following sections

 ####Content
 1. Project Setup
   1. Development
   2. Production